SSWConsulting/SSW.Rules.Content/rules/gather-insights-from-company-emails/rule.md

 ### Project management

 Email analysis can reveal insights into project timelines, milestones, and communication patterns.
+For instance using insights you can track attendees who were present during sprint reviews throughout a projects duration.
 Some rules capturing these emails:

 - [Do you create a Sprint Review/Retro email? | SSW.Rules](https://www.ssw.com.au/rules/sprint-review-retro-email/)
 - [Teamwork - Do you manage up?
 (Give a recommendation)](https://www.ssw.com.au/rules/do-you-manage-up/)